 The first instrument for routinely monitoring total ozone was developed by Gordon M.B.
 Dobson in the United Kingdom in the 1920s.
-The instrument, called a Féry spectrometer, made its measurements by examining the wavelength spectrum of solar ultraviolet radiation (sunlight) using a photographic plate.
+The instrument, called a Féry spectrometer, made its measurements by examining the wavelength spectrum of solar ultraviolet (UV) radiation (sunlight) using a photographic plate.
 A small network of instruments distributed around Europe allowed Dobson to make important discoveries about how total ozone varies with location and time.
-In the 1930s a new instrument was developed by Dobson, now called a Dobson spectrophotometer, which precisely measures the intensity of sunlight at two ultraviolet wavelengths: one that is strongly absorbed by ozone and one that is weakly absorbed.
+In the 1930s a new instrument was developed by Dobson, now called a Dobson spectrophotometer, which precisely measures the intensity of sunlight at two UV wavelengths: one that is strongly absorbed by ozone and one that is weakly absorbed.
 The difference in light intensity at the two wavelengths provides a measure of total ozone above the instrument location.

-A global network of total-ozone observing stations was established in 1957 as part of the International Geophysical Year.
-Today, there are about 100 sites located around the world ranging from South Pole, Antarctica (90°S), to Ellesmere Island, Canada (83°N), that routinely measure total ozone.
+A global network of total ozone observing stations was established in 1957 as part of the International Geophysical Year.
+Today, there are more than 400 sites located around the world ranging from South Pole, Antarctica (90°S), to Ellesmere Island, Canada (83°N), that routinely measure total ozone.
+The Brewer spectrophotometer was introduced into the global network starting in 1982.
+Whereas the original Dobson instrument measured atmospheric ozone based on observations of UV light at only two wavelengths, the more advanced Brewer instruments rely on observations at multiple wavelengths.
 The accuracy of these observations is maintained by regular instrument calibrations and intercomparisons.
+At many of the stations, observations of total ozone are augmented by measurements of the vertical distribution of ozone obtained either by routine launches of ozonesondes or the deployment of lidar instruments.
+Numerous stations also quantify the atmospheric abundances of a wide variety of related compounds, taking advantage of the unique optical properties of atmospheric gases.

-Data from the network have been essential for understanding the effects of chlorofluorocarbons (CFCs) and other ozone-depleting substances on the global ozone layer, starting before the launch of space-based ozone-measuring instruments and continuing to the present day.
+Data from the network have been essential for understanding the effects of chlorofluorocarbons and other ozone-depleting substances on the global ozone layer, starting before the launch of space-based ozone-measuring instruments and continuing to the present day.
 Ground-based instruments with excellent long-term stability and accuracy are now routinely used to help calibrate space-based observations of total ozone.

 Pioneering scientists have traditionally been honored by having units of measure named after them.
-Accordingly, the unit of measure for total ozone is called the "Dobson unit" (see Q4).
+Accordingly, the unit of measure for total ozone is called the "Dobson unit" (see O3).